fracturestudios/bakery/doc/baking.markdown

 Each asset is baked in three steps:

 * First, the asset is _imported_.
 This step decodes the asset from its native format (e.g. .png, .ogg, .3ds) into an intermediate format.
 This step is completed by a `BakeryImporter`.
 * Then, the asset is _processed_.
-Processors modify the input data in some way and produce an output, which may be of a different format.
+Processors modify the asset data in a meaningful way.
+The output can be data in the same or a different format.
-  Processors form a chain where the input of each link is the same type as the ouptut of the previous link.
-  This step is accomplished by a chain of `BakeryProcesor`s.

 * Finally, the asset is _written_ by a `BakeryWriter`.

+The overall pipeline forms a chain, starting with a `BakeryImporter` and ending with a `BakeryWriter`.
+There can be zero or more `BakeryProcessor`s in between.
+The output format of each link in this chain is always the same as the input format of the next link.

 There are two ways to use Bakery

 * If you have an existing build system, you can use the Bakery API to invoke the build chain for individual assets.
-* Otherwise you can use the command-line utility `bake`.
+* Otherwise you might find it simpler to use the `bake` utility.

 ## `bake`